gregmoille/ScientificGraphicDesign/README.md

     - Thinking with Type by Ellen Lupton
     - The Elements of Typographic Style by Robert Bringhurst

-# Figure for publication
+# Figure for Publication

-Here is a compilation of some tips and tricks for plotting, tweaking and creating figures for scientific publication.
+Here is a compilation of some tips and tricks for plotting, tweaking, and creating figures for scientific publication.
 ## [Plotting data](./Plotting/)

 ## [Useful Adobe Illustrator stuff and tips](./IllustratorsStyles)